msfragala/squoll/README.md

 # Squoll 🌀

-Convert and resize images directly in the browser, via lazy-loaded web worker pools. ✨
+Convert and resize images directly in the browser, via lazy-loaded web worker pools ✨

+### Features

+- 🤯 Works directly in the process
+- 🥯 Convert images to AVIF, JPEG, PNG, and WebP
+- ↔️ Resize images to any width or height
+- 🔥 Processes images in multiple background threads for faster output
+- 🦥 Lazy-loads workers only once needed
+- ✨ Written in TypeScript

 ## Installation